dwaipayanbiswas2017/linked_list/README.md

-# linked_list
+# linked_list Application
-Simple linked list test in C
+This is a simple linked list test in C to add, delete & show data of the list.